 Hear the artists talk about their work during a provocative panel at the National Art Gallery of The Bahamas.

+Installation images by Dante Carrer & courtesy of the National Art Gallery of The Bahamas.
 Opening night images courtesy of Jackson Petit/National Art Gallery of The Bahamas & Annalee Davis.